TULiberalArts/University-Community-Collaborative/pages/programs.md

 Participants who have been through VOICES, POWER or YAS and who demonstrate a readiness to assume a leadership role within the Collaborative or in other organizations can apply to the Leadership Development Institute.
 Grounded in the Collaborative’s philosophy of positive youth leadership development and social justice, the Institute provides intensive training in group facilitation, project development and management, curriculum design and implementation, community outreach and networking, media as a tool for positive social change, and working with diverse populations.
 Successful graduates can apply for a paid position on the Leaders Corps.
 The LDI meets for 2 weeks, 25 hours per week in the summer.
 Enrollment is typically between 8-12 participants.

----

-### Youth Action Scholars

-Youth Action Scholars provides the next step for youth who have completed VOICES or the POWER Internship.
-Over the course of a year, participants form a team to identify an issue, conduct related research to become experts in the topic, and raise awareness through community educational workshops and events.

-> _“Youth Action Scholars allowed me to get the field work I needed to pass my senior project.
-It also taught me about teamwork, accountability and reliability.
-The staff here is great, they are incredibly helpful and informative.” -YAS participant, 2010_

-For youth who have gone through VOICES or POWER, this year long program equips students with the skills and ability to become Peer Educators.
-Through research and networking, Youth Action Scholars educate themselves on a topic and then develop and conduct workshops to raise awareness amongst their peers.
-Through these various activities, Youth Action Scholars hope to build communities of interest and engagement.
-YAS meets one day per week for 3 hours.

-> _“Ever since I joined the Youth Action Scholars, I have gained skills to better myself as a leader.
-In my school, I have begun to help people understand things that I have learned…The Leaders Corps and staff have supported me wonderfully.
-In don’t  think anything can be done to better support me.”  -YAS participant, 2010_

----

-### POWER Internship

-POWER Internship recognizes the relationship between educational and workplace skills, integrating nonprofit work experience with the development of foundational academic and technical skills through collaborative research, critical thinking, communication, public speaking and media production projects.

-> _“As long as I work in Philadelphia, I will always connect students with POWER and the Collaborative.
-They do such a magnificent job immersing young people in vital skill and citizenship development activities.” — Philadelphia High School Teacher_

-For high school juniors and seniors, this credit bearing Internship integrates exposure to nonprofit work environments with a deepening of civic commitment and social inquiry and a broadening of research, media literacy and technological skills.
-The curriculum provides content based learning in local politics and government, social movements, and issues of race, class and gender.
-Through collaborative project based learning, students apply the research, critical thinking, communication and technology skills they have developed to timely issues such as youth homelessness, youth as victims of violence, youth in popular culture, and the like, usually producing a [Public Service Announcement (PSA)](https://www.youtube.com/watch?v=9AqDPxQdbj8) or longer length film that is publicly screened and discussed.
-Students also have opportunities to shadow Collaborative and university staff as well as college student leaders from across the city, thereby gaining a fuller picture of various professional and leadership opportunities and what they entail.
-POWER meets one afternoon per week for 20 weeks for a total of 80 hours.

-For more information please contact POWER Coordinator Nick at [215-204-3871](tel:2152043871) or [nicholas.palazzolo@temple.edu](mailto:nicholas.palazzolo@temple.edu).

----

-### Temple Youth VOICES

-Temple Youth VOICES seeks to build the individual and collective power of youth by integrating leadership development, community outreach and project based learning in a supportive, team environment.

-> _“I ask my son everyday how was school and I just get an ‘ok’, ‘alright’ or grunt… During his second week of VOICES I asked him “How was your day?” and he responded Great!
-That was the first time I ever heard that.” – Parent_

-> _“This was very beneficial for my son, I think you created an environment of real team work and working as a group… No cool kids verses nerds or in-crowds” – Parent_

-As the main entry to our Continuum, VOICES seeks to build the individual and collective power of youth to make positive change in their communities.
-Our program design achieves this through project based learning that is tied to community issues of importance to the youth; that places a heavy emphasis on teamwork and cooperation; that reaches out to community organizations as partners;  and that includes technological and creative arts components.
-Through this process, youth develop the cognitive, social and civic skills and knowledge necessary to be effective change agents.
-Participants meet two afternoons per week from 4 p.m. to 6:30 p.m. on Temple’s campus and one Saturday per month for special activities.
-Summer programming is 4 days per week, 5 hours per day over six weeks.
-Participants are typically between 14 and 18 years of age.
-For more information, please contact Johannah Bennett.